HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ## Cookies

 From a security point of view, the automatic inclusion of cookies in cross-site requests can be seen as the main culprit of several classes of vulnerabilities.
 If a website does not have the adequate protections is place (e.g. requiring a unique token on state-changing requests), they may be susceptible to [Cross-Site Request Forgery](https://owasp.org/www-community/attacks/csrf) (CSRF) attacks.
-As an example, an attacker may issue a POST request in the backgroud, without the user being aware to, for instance, change the password of an unwitting visitor.
+As an example, an attacker may issue a POST request in the background, without the user being aware to, for instance, change the password of an unwitting visitor.
 If the user is logged in, the browser would normally automatically include the cookies in such a request.

 Several other types of attacks rely on the inclusion of cookies in third-party, such as [Cross-Site Script Inclusion](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-lekies.pdf) (XSSI) and various techniques in the [XS-Leaks](https://xsleaks.dev/) vulnerability class.
 Furthermore, because the authentication of users is often only done through cookies, an attacker could impersonate a user by obtaining their cookies.
 This could be done in a man-in-the-middle (MitM) attack, tricking the user to make an authenticated over an insecure channel.
 Alternatively, by exploiting a cross-site scripting (XSS) vulnerability, the attacker could leak the cookies by accessing `document.cookie` through the DOM.